It’s time we taught our kids to play the games we played as kids!

 You get a bunch of school rulers (or wood cuts about the same size) and lie the down in a line (all horizontal) 1 foot apart.
 You run the course, stepping in each gap.
 Hit a ruler or miss a gap and you are out.
 Last person jumps after the last ruler and then chooses a ruler to place where he or she landed.
 The course gets increasingly complex and you keep going until there is only one person left.
 If the ruler mover gets out, the person before them in the line takes over the job.
 Normally about 12 rulers at a time.

 - 7s: bouncing a tennis ball against a wall and catching it, whilst counting the number of claps you can do in the meantime.
-Thanks Nix.
+Thanks, Nix.

 - Loom Bands can make a come back at any time!
-Thanks Jacky Boyd
+Thanks, Jacky Boyd

-- Jump rope, marbles, just good old Barbie, Monopoly (my kids love this now, keeps them entertained for hours), coloring, hob scotch, hide and seek, paint, making paper dolls with clothes and some other outdoor games which I only know in Afrikaans from Marishka of Mom Just Saying
+- Jump rope, marbles, just good old Barbie, Monopoly (my kids love this now, keeps them entertained for hours), colouring, hob scotch, hide and seek, paint, making paper dolls with clothes and some other outdoor games which I only know in Afrikaans from Marishka of Mom Just Saying

 - Erin Kelly: Collecting papers – I don’t remember this, but Marishka says it was a thing for them too.

 - Cowboys & Indians with home made Bow & arrow probably not allowed.
 Bezant where the player is spun around about 10 times & then given a stick to go & klap the tin while he is still dizzy.
 Birds egg collecting.
 Squashed sardines.
-Options from my dad, even though I had to explain that a few of these would now get us arrested or at least reported! lol Thanks dad. x
+Options from my dad, even though I had to explain that a few of these would now get us arrested or at least reported! lol Thanks, dad. x

 - 3 Tins: This made me smile.
 My mum taught us a game called 3 Tins when we were little that she used to play as a kid and so did my granny as a kid (when bought toys were a luxury, few and far between).
 You need three empty tins (from canned food) and a stone.
 You stack the tins and try to knock them down with the stone.
 So simple but it’s actually so fun.
 It sounds great.
-Thanks Nadia of The Non Adventures Of A SAHM.
+Thanks, Nadia of The Non-Adventures Of A SAHM.